Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

 ### Windows Driver Update

-If you’re failing to update your SLBs firmware and see the message “Error: LIBUSB_ERROR_NOT_SUPPORTED”, this stems from the sometimes problematic way that Windows handles USB devices.
+If you’re failing to update your SLBs firmware and see the message “**Error: LIBUSB_ERROR_NOT_SUPPORTED**”, this stems from the sometimes problematic way that Windows handles USB devices.
 This isn’t a problem for Linux or Mac systems, but if your Windows computer is having this issue it can still be fixed by overriding the wrong driver it’s using with the correct one.

 To do this we’ll use a program called Zadig.
 The program is only needed to make the fix, which should permanently fix SLB flashing issues: